This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Vitamin C. Since immunity is compromised during pregnancy, I take this for a boost and hope it will help prevent a positive Group B Strep result this time around.
 (I was GBS+ last time!)

 - Probiotics.
-I also take these in the hopes to avoid a positive Group B Strep result and promote good bacteria in my gut.
+I also take these in the hopes of avoiding a positive Group B Strep result and promote good bacteria in my gut.

 - Collagen Peptides.
 I started using this again as a smoothie supplement during my third trimester, in the hopes that it would promote skin elasticity as my baby continues to grow.